pemn/vtk_reserves/README.md

 ## How to install
 First, install a python distribution such as [WinPython](https://winpython.github.io/).
 Version must be >= 3.7.
 Version 3.8.x recomended.
 Download all files from this repository root to a local folder with execute permissions.
 On Windows this means a folder outside the user directories, because locations such as Downloads, Documents, Desktop, etc do not allow .cmd files to run.
 Only one required module is not included by default in WinPython and other mainstrean distros: pyvista.
-Install using:
+Install using this folowing command in the WinPython Command Prompt (Not in python console!):
 `pip install pyvista`
 ## Run
 The simplest way to run is to execute (double click on windows explorer) the supplied vtk_reserves.cmd file.
 This batch script shoud detect a WinPython distribution and use it automatically to call the main py file (vtk_reserves.py).